swashcap/cloudkit-js-demo/README.md

     — https://developer.apple.com/documentation/cloudkitjs

-    So a development must create a iOS or macOS app before using CloudKit JS?
+    A developer must create a iOS or macOS app before using CloudKit JS?
 * [“cloudkit” on npmjs.com](https://www.npmjs.com/package/cloudkit) doesn’t appear to be an official package.
 Searching for “cloudkit” on npmjs.com [doesn’t yield many results](https://www.npmjs.com/search?q=cloudkit).
 * There's no open CloudKit JS code on the [github.com/apple org](https://github.com/apple).
 * The CloudKit JS library appears to be browser-only, and only available via Apple’s hosted script: